eigentaylor/eigentaylor.github.io/_previews/2026-07-02-minimax-strategy.md

 This result was also machine-verified.
 From $Q_2$, you can reach a few $B$-outcome states (none that can reach $G_1$), but eventually all paths lead to $C$-outcome state.
 This result also follows from the fact that $G_2\notin R(G_1)$.

 Even a maximally resourced, perfectly informed coalition improves its outcome by at most one preference notch, and only from six of the forty-eight starting states, half of which are cycles.

+We leave one final cheery corollary:

+> **Corollary:** (No Favorite Betrayal Under a Condorcet Winner) If $P$ has a Condorcet winner, there is no profitable complex manipulation for any coalition of voters involving betraying their favorite candidate in favor of a less-preferred candidate.
+That is, for any voter preferring $A\succ B\succ C$ in a state with a sincere Condorcet winner, then they can always vote $A\succ B$ and $A\succ C$ without fear of a profitable manipulation that would have been available had they instead voted $B\succ A$ or $C\succ A$.\label{no-favorite-betrayal}

+{% proof Click to expand proof %}
+**Proof:** This is also a machine-verified result, but there is some intuition for this.
+Gate 2 has two concordant matchups, and hence can only be reached from a state with two or more concordant matchups.
+If all three matchups are concordant, then $A$ would be a Condorcet winner, meaning there would be no profitable deviation from that node.
+Hence, any ancestor node where $A$ does not win must have the exact same matchup structure (a cycle). $\square$
+{% endproof %}

 ### Generalizing to More Candidates